somewhatshreyaa/Project-2/README.md

 Guided Project -  Learnt Power BI and made this project by refering to @Rishab Mishra.

 ## Introduction
-In the business world of today, making decisions based on data is essential to success.
+**Bullets -** In the business world of today, making decisions based on data is essential to success.
 Using data, the Superstore Sales Analysis and Forecasting project finds important trends, patterns, and insights in a sales dataset.
 This project uses modern data analysis and visualization approaches to help stakeholders analyze previous sales performance and forecast future trends.

 ## Process